aivan33/aivan33/README.md

 ### Welcome to my digital home 🏰

-I'm Ivan Minev, Data Engineer solidyfing the foundation for a life journey in the world of AI and Machine Learning
+I'm Ivan Minev, Data Engineer solidyfing the foundation for a life journey in the world of AI and Machine Learning.

 #### 👁️ Main Focus